SonjaJanssen/Poem-Roses-are-red/README.md

 ## Code-Poem-Roses-are-red
  # R-programming code Poem by Sonja JS

-# Codes: by Sonja Janssen-Sahebzad
+   Codes: by Sonja Janssen-Sahebzad
-# Codes of sentiment analysis of a poem called:
+   Codes of sentiment analysis of a poem codes created in R.4.2.2 Rstudio
-# Poem: Roses are red.
-Violets are blue.
-Sugar is sweet, I love coding and programming.
-And so do you
-# codes created in R.4.2.2 Rstudio
-# Date: 03-07-2023
+   Date: 03-07-2023

 # Load the packages
 install.packages("geomtextpath")